MSLNZ/msl-loadlib/docs/tutorials_cpp.rst

    The :meth:`~msl.examples.loadlib.cpp64.Cpp64.scalar_multiply` function takes a pointer to an array as an input argument, see :ref:`cpp_lib.h <cpp-lib-header>`.
 One cannot pass pointers from :class:`~msl.loadlib.client64.Client64` to :class:`~msl.loadlib.server32.Server32` because a 64-bit process cannot share the same memory space as a 32-bit process.
-All of your 32-bit pointers must be created (using :mod:`ctypes`) in your class that is a subclass of :class:`~msl.loadlib.server32.Server32` and only the value that is stored at that address can be returned to :class:`~msl.loadlib.client64.Client64` for use in your 64-bit program.
+All 32-bit pointers must be created (using :mod:`ctypes`) in the class that is a subclass of :class:`~msl.loadlib.server32.Server32` and only the **value** that is stored at that address can be returned to :class:`~msl.loadlib.client64.Client64` for use in the 64-bit program.

 .. code-block:: pycon